Gads Hill Place

 Gad's Hill Place in Higham, Kent, sometimes spelt Gadshill Place and Gads Hill Place, was the country home of Charles Dickens.
 Today the building is the independent Gad's Hill School.

-The house was built in 1780 for a former Mayor of Rochester, Thomas Stephens, opposite the present Sir John Falstaff Public House.
-Gad's Hill is where Falstaff commits the robbery that begins Shakespeare's Henriad trilogy (Henry IV, Part 1, Henry IV, Part 2 and Henry V).
+The house was built in 1780 for a former mayor of Rochester, Thomas Stephens, opposite the present Sir John Falstaff Public House.
+Gad's Hill is where Falstaff commits the robbery that begins William Shakespeare's Henriad trilogy (Henry IV, Part 1, Henry IV, Part 2 and Henry V).

 Dickens

 Charles Dickens first saw the mansion when he was 'not half as old as 9', when his father John Dickens told Charles that if he worked hard enough, one day he would own it or just such a house.
 As a boy, Dickens would often walk from Chatham to Gad's Hill Place as he wished to see it again and again as an image of his possible future.
 Dickens was later to write, " I used to look at it as a wonderful Mansion (which God knows it is not) when I was a very odd little child with the first faint shadows of all my books in my head - I suppose."
 Thirty-five years later, after Dickens had risen to fame and wealth, he discovered that the house was for sale and bought it for £1790 (circa £246,636 as of 2023) in March 1856 from fellow writer Eliza Lynn (later known as novelist Mrs. Eliza Lynn Linton).
 Initially Dickens bought the house as an investment, intending to let it, but changed his mind and used it instead as a country retreat, moving into the house in June 1857.

 Dickens had bookshelves installed in his study at Gad's Hill Place, some of which contained dummy books the titles of which he invented to reflect his own prejudices and opinions, including Hansard's Guide to Refreshing Sleep, History of a Short Chancery Suit in twenty-one volumes, Socrates on Wedlock, King Henry the Eighth's Evidences of Christianity, and the series The Wisdom of Our Ancestors: I Ignorance, II Superstition, III The Block, IV The Stake, V The Rack, VI Dirt, and VII Disease.
 Alongside these was placed a very narrow dummy volume entitled The Virtues of Our Ancestors.